Junior Auxiliary of Taney County’s Current Projects

 “cELEBRATE READING”

-The new CELEBRATE READING Project’s Primary Goal is to get a variety of books into the hands of young children and to get parents more involved in their child’s reading adventure.
-Junior Auxiliary members will distribute collections of books for children to read at different locations in Taney County.
-One of our goals is to continue Read Alouds at White River Apartments, Sycamore Springs, Plato’s Cave, and the Penleigh.
+The CELEBRATE READING Project’s Primary Goal is to get a variety of books into the hands of young children and to get parents more involved in their child’s reading adventure.
+Junior Auxiliary members distribute collections of books monthly for children to read at different locations in Taney County.
+One of our goals is to continue “Story Time” which is where a JATC member, a community volunteer, a parent or a grandparent reads aloud to children at the Penleigh.
+We hope to add a second location soon.

-JATC provided gifts to 96 children, ages 3 months to 5 years.
+JATC provided gifts to 104 children, ages 3 months to 6 years.
 All children attend OACAC’s Head Start, Early Head Start, or Home-Based programs.
-It was a Merry Christmas, 2024 when each child received a gift bag containing a hooded coat, an outfit, a pair of gloves, a book, and a toy.
-Sponsors for Christmas Assistance for 2024 were Ozark Family Vision Centre who held a toy drive for us, and a $1000 donation from a local business.
-We’re working on Christmas Assistance for 2025 and have received a grant from Neighbors and Friends of Table Rock Lake.
+It was a Merry Christmas, 2025 when each child received a gift bag containing a hooded coat, an outfit, a pair of gloves, a book, and a toy.
+Sponsors for Christmas Assistance for 2025 were Ozark Family Vision Centre and a grant from Neighbors and Friends of Table Rock Lake.

-Josie Betram and her mom Emily were all smiles when they received their special Christmas gift bag.
+Faith Magana and her mom Maria Magana were all smiles when they received their special Christmas gift bag.

 ELEVATE KIDS